cpeacockc/ContinousMatrixProductStates/README.md

 ### Perform optimization to find ground state
 Use your favorite optimization routine (Here I use a PRAXIS implementation in NLopt.jl)
 WARNING: this is a global optimization problem.
 One should optimize by looping over many different random initial points, and compare results to find the true minimum.
-Using simulated annealing is also encouraged
+Using simulated annealing is also encouraged.
-note: Lagrange multipliers are used to set densities in EMix(), currently set to CP_b = CP_f = 1e9
+*note* Lagrange multipliers are used to set densities in EMix(), currently set to CP_b = CP_f = 1e9

 ```julia
 using NLopt